Third Amendment of the Constitution of Ireland: Oireachtas debate

 The Third Amendment of the Constitution Bill 1971 was introduced in the Dáil by Tánaiste Erskine H. Childers of Fianna Fáil.
 Among the opposition parties, it was supported by Fine Gael and opposed by the Labour Party.
 At the Second Stage debates, it was moved by Taoiseach Jack Lynch.
 The Labour Party sought to defeat the reading of the bill at second stage; a government motion to prevent this passed by 106 votes to 17, and the bill proceeded to Committee Stage.
 At Committee Stage, the government accepted a Fine Gael amendment to the final sentence.
 As initiated, this sentence had begun, "No provision of this Constitution invalidates laws enacted, acts done or measures adopted by the State consequent on membership of the Communities […]"; the amendment replaced the words highlighted in bold with the words "necessitated by the obligations of".
 It passed all stages in the Dáil on 26 January 1972.
 It passed all stages in the Seanad on 8 March 1972.

 Views on accession

 As well as parties represented in the Oireachtas, accession was also supported by employers' and farmers' interest groups.
-President Éamon de Valera privately opposed the state's entry and voted 'no', citing the loss of sovereignty.
+Then President Éamon de Valera privately opposed the state's entry and voted 'no', citing the loss of sovereignty.